MTayyab10/CLI/README.md

 ### What is CLI?

 Give commands to a computer program in the form of text to do something.
-Used in programming languages like Python.

 Also refer to: